Southwood Academy of the Arts

 Beta Club News

 Junior Beta Club is an organization that provides opportunities for students to serve as leaders.
 The Beta Club was shut down during COVID-19, but Southwood Academy is happy to announce that Beta Club is back!
 The students invited to join Beta Club received a letter encouraging them to fill in a Google form and pay Beta Club dues.
 All submissions are due by Wednesday, November 2nd.
-The induction ceremony will take place on Monday, November 21st in the Southwood Academy Performing Arts Center.
+The induction ceremonies will take place on Monday, November 21st in the Southwood Academy Performing Arts Center.
 Eighth grade’s induction will meet at 8:30 A.M., and seventh grade’s induction will meet at 12:30 P.M.
 The co-sponsors for Southwood Academy’s Beta Club are Dr. Boltin, Mrs. Dobson, Mrs. Hollingsworth, Mr. Kay, Mr. Maeger, and Ms. Silvey.

 Make-Up Picture Day